 A steep staircase led to a balcony and their “table” for the evening.
 Except it wasn’t a table.
 It felt like clambouring up on the top bunk, leaving your shoes in a big pile at the bottom.

-At the top it was just pristine white cushions, arranged around a small coffee table that was just big enough to hold an ice bucket and two glasses.
+At the top lay pristine white cushions, arranged around a small coffee table that was just big enough to hold an ice bucket and two glasses.
 The music was loud, the place was dark without being seedy.
 T peered over the balcony and watched the floor show below.
 Not a sleazy Amsterdam-esque floor show but two sculptors at one table, a model on the other.
 The sculptors started with two Champagne bottles and some wire, and slowly built a frame and then over the next few hours they built a life size model, with clay, of the girl.

 T and B watched in amazement.
 The wine flowed.
 The food arrived (there was no menu, you had to trust the chef).
 More wine flowed.
 T and B spent a night just being them.
 Being adults.
 Two people enjoying each other’s company.
 Putting the past years behind them.